 Reduces Risk of Snags and Breakage

 Active dogs love to dig sprint and explore.
 But long nails can hook on grass roots carpet threads or even their own bedding.
 A sudden jerk can tear the nail or worse injure the toe.
-Shorter nails are sturdier and less likely to catch on anything.
-Plus they’re less prone to splitting which means fewer vet visits and more worry-free playtime.
+If you keep their nails shorter, they’d be less likely to catch on anything.
+Plus, they’ll be less prone to splitting, which means fewer vet visits and more worry-free playtime.

 How Often Should You Cut Dog Nails?